michael-fadely/sadx-input-mod/README.md

 * Configurable gamepad controls using SDL controller maps
 * Configurable keyboard controls

+## Using SDL controller mappings
+To make the mod recognize your SDL controller mapping(s), place `gamecontrollerdb.txt` in the mod's root folder (`mods/sadx-input-mod`).
+To create an SDL mapping for your controller, you can use the [SDL2 Gamepad Tool](http://www.generalarcade.com/gamepadtool).

 ## Configuration
 To configure each controller and/or the keyboard, create a file called `config.ini` in the mod's root folder (`mods/sadx-input-mod`).